 N-iX experts have collaborated on the development of the Enterprise Integration System — Connect2Assets, formerly SCHAD Automatic Meter Reading.
 The system integrates with a variety of PLC/SCADA/Historian systems and establishes the reading of data points (tags, parameters).
 It can perform sophisticated aggregations on data streams and distribution of the data to CMMS systems and IoT Platforms.
 It helps intelligently monitor the equipment’s health by analyzing PLC/SCADA sensors that generate billions of conditions.
 Integrating real-time data into CMMS workflows allows teams to:

 Connect2Assets is a hybrid solution, where data is gathered, aggregated, and downsampled on-premises.
-Further, relevant data is transmitted to AWS cloud, where it is further processed and stored at rest.
-CMMS systems use it for data analysis to improve and guide asset maintenance based on real-time asset data rather than a predefined calendar and decrease maintenance costs.
+Next, relevant data is transmitted to AWS cloud, where it is further processed and stored at rest.
+CMMS systems use it for data analysis to improve and guide asset maintenance based on real-time asset data rather than a predefined calendar, resulting in decreased maintenance costs.

-How N-iX can help you implement hybrid cloud
+How can N-iX help you with implementing hybrid cloud solutions?

-- N-iX partners with leading global companies such as Currencycloud, Globacap, Ratesetter, Fluke to help leverage all the benefits of cloud.
+- We partner with leading global companies such as Currencycloud, Globacap, Ratesetter, Fluke to help leverage all the benefits of the cloud;

-- N-iX experts have proven experience working with such technologies as blockchain, computer vision, AI & ML, robotics which are essential in software development.
+- Our experts have proven experience with such technologies as blockchain, computer vision, AI & ML, and robotics which are essential in software development;

-- We offer professional DevOps services, including Cloud adoption (infrastructure set up, migration, optimization), building and streamlining CI/CD processes, security issues detection/prevention (DDOS & intrusion), firewall-as-a-service, and more.
+- We offer professional DevOps services, including Cloud adoption, CI/CD pipelines development, security issue detection/prevention (DDOS & intrusion), firewall-as-a-service, and more;

 - N-iX is compliant with PCI DSS, ISO 9001, ISO 27001, and GDPR standards.